-I liked the relationship between Natalie and Denbury, it was very storybook-like, and while borders on the verge of insta-love it has a lot more substance.
+I liked the relationship between Natalie and Denbury, it was very storybook-like, and while it borders on the verge of insta-love it has a lot more substance.

-Unlike a lot of the other Victorian-era novels I’ve read I think Heiber had a good grasp of the dialect, that flowed well within the story
+Unlike a lot of the other Victorian-era novels I’ve read, I think Heiber had a good grasp of the dialect, that flowed well within the story

-It seemed like the I was being convinced about the plot and the logic behind how Natalie was supposed to save the day and why Denbury is traupped in the painting.
-After a while I just went with it for the sake of the book.
+It seemed like I was being convinced about the plot and the logic behind how Natalie was supposed to save the day and why Denbury is traupped in the painting.
+After a while, I just went with it for the sake of the book.
 I mean it IS magic so what

 This novel will be at home with fans of A Great and Terrible Beauty, there is a lot of magic and darkness and mysticism but it’s mostly just talked about and pieced together.
 It features a whirlwind romance but with a heroine who holds her own.
 While I will certainly be checking out Hieber’s other other novels Daker Still left me wanting a little bit more.